mindscan-de/BrightFlux/README.md

 * Copy current selected row to clipboard
 * Annotate video Objects
   * "open a video" and annotate each second of a video using a slider to navigate in video time
-  * generate a simple (hard-coded) report for all available video objects
+  * generate a simple report for all available video objects
   * use default texts, which can be used to annotate timestamps
   * save video annotations to disk
   * load video annotations from disk